ikoniqoz/nitrodocs/content/guides/addons/widgets.md

 # Widgets

 Widgets are little chunks of code that are each designed to do a very specific thing.
-You can use them by creating widget "instances" and the and then adding that instance to your template code with PyroCMS tags.
+You can use them by creating widget "instances" and the and then adding that instance to your template code with NitroCMS tags.

 </div>
 <div class="doc_content">